 Fast forward to AppFolio… due to physical proximity and actively getting to know one another, product managers and engineers are more open and honest with each other.
 Product managers get a daily or even hourly understanding of where things are at.
 Everyone is present together in their work-area and at regular team events.
 We can even discuss our work challenges during a team hike while going through a physical challenge.
 The chance of having negative surprises is greatly reduced.

-Example of a team discussing work visualized on a board in their team area.
+Example of product development teams discussing work visualized on a board in their team area.

 In summary, we are stronger when we face challenges together — regardless of what group we are in, or what reporting structure we have.
 Helping each other succeed helps us realize our goal of delighting our customers.